arangodb/docs/3.10/installation-windows.md

 The installer lets you select:

-- multi-user installation (default; admin privileges required) Will install ArangoDB as service.
+- multi-user installation (default; admin privileges required) Installs ArangoDB as service.
 - single-user installation
-  Allow to install ArangoDB as normal user.
+  Allows to install ArangoDB as normal user.
   Requires manual starting of the database server.

 ### Installation Options

-The checkboxes allow you to chose weather you want to:
+The checkboxes allow you to chose whether you want to:

 - chose custom install paths
 - do an automatic upgrade